-3.8.3.1 Ground water Potential
+3.8.3.1 Ground water Potential: -

-The Study area falls under Western part of the district.
-As per CGWB report, water level varises in these areas between 2-8 mgbl.
+The Study area falls under Western part of the Bihar.
+As per CGWB report, water level varises in these areas between 2-5 mgbl.
 Most of villages in the project area have borewell and tube well facilities, as most of the residents of these villages make use of this water for agriculture and domestic purposes.
-Therefore, Ground water sampling was done from villages within 10 km radius of the project site.
-Ground water sampling locations are given in Table 3.7.
+Therefore, ground water sampling was done from villages within 10 km radius of the project site.
+Ground water sampling locations are given in Table 3-7.
 All Ground water samples are analyzed as per IS-10500:2012.
-The results of the analyzed ground water samples result are given in Table 3.8 & Figure 3-13 shows Ground water sampling location on Topographic map.
+The results of the analyzed ground water samples result are given in Table 3-8.